ros2/design/articles/realtime.md

 Some examples of real-time environments:

-- The `RT_PREEMPT` Linux kernel patch, which modifies the Linux scheduler to be fully preemptible.
-(3)
+- The `RT_PREEMPT` Linux kernel patch, which modifies the Linux scheduler to be fully preemptible (3).

 - Xenomai, a POSIX-compliant co-kernel (or hypervisor) that provides a real-time kernel cooperating with the Linux kernel.
   The Linux kernel is treated as the idle task of the real-time kernel's scheduler (the lowest priority task).

 - RTAI, an alternative co-kernel solution.

 - QNX Neutrino, a POSIX-compliant real-time operating system for mission-critical systems.

 ## Best Practices in Real-time Computing